alamages/SpectralClustering/README.md

 [node\_id] [neighbor\_id1] [neighbor\_id2] ....

-The node ids must in an increasing sequence starting from index 1 up to n (where n is the number of nodes).
+The node ids must appear in an increasing sequence starting from index 1 up to n (where n is the number of nodes).
 Same with the neighbor ids.

 Examples of input files can be found in the data/ folder.